jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 * **Phase 3** attempts to push files that failed to be transferred in earlier phases (**Phase 1** or **Phase 2**) or in previous executions of the command.
 * If **Phase 1** finished running for a specific repository, and you run the `jf rt transfer-files` command again, only **Phase 2** and **Phase 3** will be triggered.
 You can run the `jf rt transfer-files` as many times as needed, till you are ready to move your traffic to the target instance permanently.
 In any subsequent run of the command, **Phase 2** will transfer the newly created and modified files, and **Phase 3** will retry transferring files that failed to be transferred in previous phases and also **in previous runs of the command**.

-#### Using Replication

-To help reduce the time it takes for Phase 2 to run, you may configure Event-Based Push Replication for some or all of the local repositories on the source instance.
-With Replication configured, when files are created or updated on the source repository, they are immediately replicated to the corresponding repository on the target instance.
-Repository Replication

-The replication can be configured at any time.
-Before, during, or after the file transfer process.

-#### Files transfer state

-You can run the `jf rt transfer-files` command multiple times.
-This is needed to allow transferring files that have been created or updated after previous command executions.
 To achieve this, JFrog CLI stores the current state of the file transfer process in a directory named `transfer` under the JFrog CLI home directory.
 You can usually find this directory at this location `~/.jfrog/transfer`.

 JFrog CLI uses the state stored in this directory to avoid repeating transfer actions performed in previous executions of the command.
 For example, once **Phase 1** is completed for a specific repository, subsequent executions of the command will skip **Phase 1** and run **Phase 2** and **Phase 3** only.